Are you currently writing guest posts?

 Don’t disappoint them.
 Your guest posts should be an accurate reflection of the posts on your own site.
 Don’t pretend to be something you’re not.

-Recall the example of my guest contribution to Forbes.
-If you read that article, you’ll recognize I wrote it with the same voice as I do all my other posts.
+Recall the example of our guest contribution to Forbes.
+If you read that article, you’ll recognize we wrote it with the same voice as we do all our other posts.

 If your writing style is typically funny or sarcastic, continue using that unique style.
 Just make sure it’s done tastefully.

 The last thing you want to do is offend someone or damage your brand.
 That won’t help you get more site traffic.

 People reading your guest posts won’t navigate to your website unless they actually read your post.

 Considering that 79% of readers scan through posts and articles, the odds are against you that your content will get read in its entirety.

 If you can’t write post introductions that hook your audience, people won’t have any reason to read the rest of your post and visit your website.